chanwooyang/McGill-MECH539/README.md

 # McGill-MECH539

-This is a project repository for "MECH 539: Computational Aerodynamics" taugh by Professor Sivakumaran Nadarajah at McGill University (Winter 2013).
+This is a project repository for "MECH 539: Computational Aerodynamics" taught by Professor Sivakumaran Nadarajah at McGill University (Winter 2013).

 From [McGill University Mechanical Engineering: MECH 539](https://www.mcgill.ca/study/2015-2016/courses/mech-539), this course teaches followings: